signaldatascience/R-curriculum/src/week4/day2/nonlinear-regression.md

 *Cubist* is a nonlinear *regression* algorithm developed by Ross Quinlan with a [proprietary implementation](https://www.rulequest.com/cubist-info.html).
 (The single-threaded code is open source and has been [ported to R](https://cran.r-project.org/web/packages/Cubist/vignettes/cubist.pdf.)

-In practice, Cubist performs approximately as well as a boosted tree (as far as predictive power is concerned).
-Having only two hyperparameters to tune, Cubist is a little simpler to use, and the hyperparameters themselves are very easily interpretable.
+In practice, Cubist performs approximately as well as a gradient boosted tree (as far as predictive power is concerned).[^subpixel] Having only two hyperparameters to tune, Cubist is a little simpler to use, and the hyperparameters themselves are very easily interpretable.

+[^subpixel]: In [Subpixel Urban Land Cover Estimation](http://www.nrs.fs.fed.us/pubs/jrnl/2008/nrs_2008_walton_003.pdf) by Walton (2008), Cubist, random forests, and support vector regression are compared for a prediction task, and Cubist is found to be superior to gradient boosted trees.
+A [comment on a Ben Kuhn post](http://www.benkuhn.net/gbm#comment-1175) reports the same result.

 Broadly speaking, Cubist works by creating a *tree of linear models*, where the final linear models are *smoothed* by the intermediate models earlier in the tree.
 It's usually referred to as a *rule-based model*.